fhiso/tsc-governance/board/by-laws-board.md

 Organisation shall be accomplished in compliance with the Arizona Nonprofit Corporation Act and as provided by these Bylaws.

-Article 8: Officers, Coordinators and Co-coorindators
+Article 8: Officers, Coordinators and Co-coordinators
 -----------------------------------------------------

 ### 8.1 Officers